soyoahn/soyoahn.github.io/index.md

 I'm most passionate about creating systems of information that support complete workflows--it's my greatest peeve when I've left critical knowledge gaps in any single workflow.

 Having made the same mistake myself, many times: I think it's futile to design an architecture and infrastructure before first addressing at least 2 to 3 customers' most dire information needs reasonably well.
 Instead, I recommend solving a few specific problems first, then designing the system based on your findings and understanding of your <font color="#F21B1B">specific users</font>.
+By doing this, you'll learn critical things about your users, your devs (and doc contributers), and what processes just won't work for your org.

 Start simple by creating something useful, earning trust, and then doing the bigger things.
 Once you've done that for a few months, you can build the whole system to slot more things into!